mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 		...
 		Type uppercase 'YES' to confirm: YES

 5. List the addresses in Bob's tracking wallet.
-You should see the addresses you just imported:
+You'll see the addresses you just imported:

 		$ mmgen-tool --bob listaddresses showempty=1
 		MMGenID        ADDRESS                             COMMENT BALANCE